refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 ### List Page

-Product list page will display the products in a table.
+The product list page will display the products in a table.
 It will allow users to filter, sort, and paginate the products.
-For this, we'll use the [`useTable`](https://refine.dev/docs/api-reference/core/hooks/useTable/) hook from **refine** and the [`DataTable`](https://primereact.org/datatable/) component from PrimeReact.
+For this, we'll use the [`useTable`](https://refine.dev/docs/api-reference/core/hooks/useTable/) hook from **refine** and the [`<DataTable>`](https://primereact.org/datatable/) component from PrimeReact.

-Let's create a `ProductList` component in `src/pages/products/list.tsx` directory with the following code:
+Let's create a `<ProductList>` component in `src/pages/products/list.tsx` directory with the following code:

 <details>

-<summary>Show `ProductList` component</summary>
+<summary>Show ProductList component</summary>

 ```tsx title="src/pages/products/list.tsx"
 import {